cameraui/sdk/go/docs/api/sensor.md

 ## type GarageControl

 GarageControl is a garage door control sensor.
+Override SetTargetState \(by embedding GarageControl in your own type and shadowing the method\) to drive hardware and call the embedded GarageControl's SetTargetState once the hardware confirms — the base implementation updates both targetState and currentState.

+For long\-running transitions \(Opening/Closing intermediate states\) override SetTargetState and write currentState separately as the door moves.

 	type GarageControl struct{ BaseSensor }